mmteles/GTMarket/VISUAL_SHOWCASE.md

 ║  🦇 MarketHero          🏚️ Home  🕷️ Dashboard  👁️ API Logs ║
 ╠══════════════════════════════════════════════════════════════╣
 ║                                                              ║
-║              🎃 Conjure SOPs with Dark AI Magic 🦇          ║
+║              🎃 Conjure GTM Strategies with Dark AI Magic 🦇          ║
 ║                                                              ║
-║         Whisper your workflow into the darkness,            ║ ║         and watch as MarketHero summons a                   ║ ║         terrifyingly comprehensive SOP...                   ║ ║                                                              ║
+║         Whisper your market strategy into the darkness,            ║ ║         and watch as MarketHero summons a                   ║ ║         terrifyingly comprehensive GTM Strategy...                   ║ ║                                                              ║
 ║  ┌────────────────────────────────────────────────────┐    ║
 ║  │ 👻 You                                             │    ║